You may wish to read a short introduction to this section with a map of the region first.

 UzuncaburÁ, the Turkish name of the village near the archaeological area, means tall tower and is a reference to a square tower which was built in the early days of Olba on a commanding position; a long inscription indicates a restoration during the Roman period; most likely at that time the tower did not have a military purpose, but was a symbol of the town (some coins of Olba show a crenellated tower).

 The theatre of Olba was located outside its eastern entrance and it has the usual features of such Roman buildings; it was built in the IInd century AD, a period of particular wealth for the region (see a section of this website showing many Roman theatres).

-During the most flourishing periods of the Roman Empire the manufacturing of sarcophagi was concentrated in some locations where stones and skilled manpower were available.
+During the most flourishing periods of the Roman Empire the manufacturing of sarcophagi was concentrated in some locations where stones and skilled manpower were available (see a page on this topic).
 For this reason the number and quality of sarcophagi found at Olba are an indication of the wealth of the town, rather than of a local artistic development.

 Twin mausolea seen from the road to Silifke

 Midway between UzuncaburÁ and Silifke, the village of Demircili retains some Roman mausolea of the IInd or IIIrd century AD.
 They were built outside the town of Imbriogon, the scanty ruins of which are barely visible in the fields to the west of the road.

 The mausolea were built on commanding locations and therefore have always been very visible, yet unlike the town, they are almost intact as if they were protected by a sort of awe.

 The overall design of the mausolea with columns and a standard entablature still produces the effect of small temples.
 In Lycia several towns had rock-cut tombs having the shape of temples, e.g. at Telmessos and Kaunos.